Conformal online model aggregation: Problem setup

-In our scenario, we assume the presence of $K$ different prediction algorithms (or \emph{experts}), denoted as $\hat{\mu}_k$, used to predict $y^{(t)}$ based on a given set of covariates $x^{(t)}$.
-As a result, in each iteration, we can derive $K$ distinct conformal prediction intervals (one for each model) $\mathcal{C}_1^{(t)}, \dots, \mathcal{C}_K^{(t)}$ using the information from the set $\{z^{(i)}\}_{i=1}^{t-1}$.
-Actually, one can choose to use only a subset of $\{z^{(i)}\}_{i=1}^{t-1}$ to produce the interval due to computational issues or distribution shifts.
-If the data exhibit exchangeability, these sets have valid marginal coverage.
-This implies that, for any $\alpha \in (0,1)$, we achieve:
+We assume access to $K$ different prediction algorithms (or \emph{models} or \emph{experts}) used to predict $Y^{(t)}$ based on covariates $X^{(t)}$.
+As a result, in each iteration, for any prespecified error tolerance $\alpha \in (0,1)$, we can derive $K$ distinct conformal prediction sets (one for each model) $\mathcal{C}_1^{(t)}, \dots, \mathcal{C}_K^{(t)}$ based on the information from $(\{z^{(i)}\}_{i=1}^{t-1}, x^{(t)})$.
+Actually, one can choose to use only a subset of $\{z^{(i)}\}_{i=1}^{t-1}$ to produce the sets due to computational issues or distribution shifts.
+If the data are iid (or exchangeable), conformal prediction sets are known to have valid marginal coverage:

-where $\alpha$ is a user-defined error level and the probability is taken with respect to the new data point and the training points.
+where the probability is taken with respect to all sources of randomness (the new data point, the training points, possibly the algorithm).
+We refer the reader to Appendix~\ref{sec:app_ci} for an introduction to conformal inference.

-In light of the fact that our method is designed to return a single set from a collection of intervals, the initial question that arises is how to merge efficiently different conformal prediction intervals.
-It is crucial to highlight that these intervals are not independent, as they are constructed using the same data.
-One potential solution is the approach proposed by \cite{gasparin2024}, which involves a weighted majority vote procedure.
-Let $w^{(t)} = (w^{(t)}_1, \dots, w^{(t)}_K)$ be a set of weights, such that
+The main question that arises is how to efficiently merge or select among the different conformal prediction sets.
+This issue is particularly relevant in distributed settings, where the aggregator has access only to the $K$ sets, but not to the underlying data or individual model predictions.
+A key challenge is that these sets are not independent, since they are all constructed from the same underlying data.

+We build on an approach recently proposed by \citet{gasparin2024}, which involves a weighted majority vote.
+Let $w^{(t)} = (w^{(t)}_1, \dots, w^{(t)}_K)$ be a set of weights such that

-where the weight $w_k^{(t)}$ represent the \emph{importance} of the expert $k$ at the time $t$ in the voting procedure.
-We can define the \emph{majority vote} set as
+where the weight $w_k^{(t)}$ represents the importance of the prediction algorithm $k$ at time $t$ in the voting procedure.
+We can define the \emph{weighted majority vote set} as